-Shaun Morgan (MSc candidate)
+Grace Mitchell (MSc candidate)

-Dr Kiri Wallace (Postdoc)
+Dr Kiri Wallace (Research Fellow)

 I am passionate about forest ecology, community ecology, and discovering how to restore native ecosystems.
 Going hand-in-hand with that, I like to restore people’s connection to nature and help them enjoy and benefit from it!
 Ecological research sparks my interest and allows me to shine, whatever a specific project may entail.